-After a couple blocks, you will arrive in front of Clementinum.
-This large complex was built in1556 as a Jesuit college and monastery, which contains an astronomical tower, 2 chapels, 2 cathedrals, 6 courtyards, and a section of the National Library.
+After a couple of blocks, you will arrive in front of Clementinum.
+This large complex was built in 1556 as a Jesuit college and monastery, which contains an astronomical tower, 2 chapels, 2 cathedrals, 6 courtyards, and a section of the National Library.
 The tower is open to visitors for enjoying a bird’s eye view.
-And, many people love attending the classical music concerts in the Baroque Mirror Chapel.
+And, many people love attending classical music concerts in the Baroque Mirror Chapel.
 Take the exit just opposite the tower and turn right onto Karlova Street.

-Just one block later you will cross over tram tracks to be on the famous statue-decorated Charles Bridge.
+Just one block later you will cross over tram tracks to be on the famous statue – decorated Charles Bridge.
 This stone bridge has endured many floods and storms, but has never been fully destroyed since it’s founding in 1357.
 It still remains Prague’s most trafficked bridge.
-Take pause at the statue of St John of Nepomuk.
+Take a pause at the statue of St John of Nepomuk.
 Rubbing the bronze dog will bring you good luck and ensure your return to Prague.

 From the Lesser Town side of the Bridge, follow Mostecka Street into Malostranske Square and turn left onto Karmelitska street.
 At Karmelitska 9, you will find the Church of our Lady Victorious containing the famous Infant Jesus adorned in his ornate robes.
 The church’s name comes from the painting of Mary which brought victory on the battlefield.
 The Infant Jesus was a gift from the Princess Polyxena von Lobkowicz in the 1550’s to the Carmelites of Prague.
 Since then, many world leaders have presented the baby Jesus with orate gowns that are on display upstairs in the church.
 Most recently, in 2009 Pope Benedikt XVI crowned the Infant and he still wears it.